nodejs/nodejs.org/COLLABORATOR_GUIDE.md

 ### Why we have an `.npmrc` file

 The npm ecosystem resolution and installation of `peerDependencies` installation [changed in recent versions](https://nodejs.org/en/blog/npm/peer-dependencies#using-peer-dependencies).
 The project documents what version of `Node.js` and `npm` to use via the [`.nvmrc` file](https://github.com/nodejs/nodejs.org/blob/main/.nvmrc).
 Not all contributors have tooling to automatically read this file and adhere to the correct version, however.
 To ensure all contributors install dependencies the same way, a local `.npmrc` file directly configures peerDependency installation behavior.

+### Why we use RadixUI?

+- It is a minimalistic component library broken down in individual packages for each Component
+- It already handles all WAI-ARIA and Accessibility shortcuts/bindings needed for Interactive Elements
+- It allows us to focus on designing interactive Components without the effort of adding all the surrounding sugar and code needed to make the Component accessibility-friendly.

 ## Seeking additional clarification